marakib991/Active-Directory-User-Management/README.md

-# 🖥️ Active Directory Homelab Project
+# 🖥️ Active Directory User Management

 This repository documents my homelab project, where I set up a Windows Server 2016 domain controller and a Windows 10 Enterprise client using VirtualBox.
 The goal was to simulate real-world IT helpdesk tasks, including domain setup, user management, group policy configuration, and software deployment.